 I never believed I could one day be good with money, able to save thousands of dollars to travel the world and build a rental property portfolio.

 I remember saying to anyone who would listen that “I can’t save money, but I’m excellent at paying off debt“.

 Which was true.
 Having debt repayments to meet gave me a false sense of financial superiority, I’d never miss a payment on my loans, so therefore I was good at managing my money.

 Now, I look back and shake my head, but at the time, it made perfect sense.
 I was finding a way to justify debt, so I wouldn’t have to do the hard work of eliminating it altogether.

 How I Got Out of Debt and Became a Saver

 So what happened to the girl who couldn’t put aside anything on payday?
 How did she get to the position where she could save thousands of dollars to travel the world?

 It’s really simple – I made the decision to change.

-I was also living in Sydney, one of the most expensive cities in the world.
-All I could see in my future was an endless cycle of working to pay bills.
+I was also living in Sydney, Australia, one of the most expensive cities on earth.
+All I could see in my future was an endless cycle of working to pay bills, rent and buy handbags.